t-aevyz/aevyz.github.io/_posts/2017-03-26-GS-For-Non-Programmers.md

 * A Git Client (I Personally Recommend [GitKraken](https://www.gitkraken.com/))

->_While it is not necessarily required to use a Git Client, it does make life a lot easier, then manually uploading everything to Github or using a CLI interface._
+>_While it is not necessarily required to use a Git Client, it does make life a lot easier, then manually uploading everything to GitHub or using a CLI interface._

 How to configure each of these programs, you shall see in the following setup guide.